 The objective of the present study is to sketch a portrait of the language services available to non-French speaking people in Geneva.
-As part of this objective, ICVolunteers: 1) has carried out approximately forty interviews, 2) has proceeded with carrying out a survey with the help of questionnaires, 3) has carried out a large number of readings in order to place our study in a methodological and theoretical framework, 4) has organised two round table discussions for exchange and reflection, involving experts and people working in the field.
+As part of this objective, ICVolunteers: 1) has carried out approximately forty interviews, 2) has realised a survey with the help of questionnaires, 3) has done a large number of readings in order to place our study in a methodological and theoretical framework, 4) has organised two round table discussions for exchange and reflection, involving experts and people working in the field.
 We also propose some recommendations as a conclusion to our survey.

 Why carry out this study?
-38.3% of the population living in the canton of Geneva is foreign.
-Many non-French speaking people reside there.
+39.7%1 of the population living in the canton of Geneva in 2010 is foreign.
+In total, 184,087 foreign persons were residing in Geneva at the end of 2010.
+Many of them are non-French speaking.
 Geneva is also the most cosmopolitan canton of Switzerland, with 184 nationalities represented.
-Besides the "Geneva International" aspect, with its international civil servants, there is a whole population of migrants of diverse statuses who often find themselves in difficult and precarious situations.
-This varied migrant population also involves a multitude of organizations which attempt to respond to questions relative to the welcome of foreign populations.
+Besides the "Geneva International" aspect, with its international civil servants and its multinationals, there is a whole population of migrants of diverse statuses who often find themselves in difficult and precarious situations.
+This varied migrant population also involves a multitude of organisations which attempt to respond to questions related to the welcome of foreign populations.
 But to what extent do the services proposed respond to the needs of migrants?
 What are the areas which are not or only partially covered?
 Who can call upon community interpreters and under what conditions?